Winter is coming.

 Taking these precautions will ensure your space heater remains safe and effective all winter.

-The biggest culprit for escaping heat is the windows.
+Windows provide ample opportunity for heat to escape.
 Many of them have tiny drafts, and if they are single-pane windows, then they have absolutely no insulation.
-That needs to be fixed.

-The biggest job in keeping the heat in is ensuring your home is properly insulated.
-Check the attic and crawl spaces for proper insulation, and make sure any present is rated for winter.
+Check the attic and crawl spaces for proper insulation, and make sure anything installed is rated for winter.

 Installing weather stripping is straightforward.
 It simply goes in the creases of all the doors.
 Weather stripping keeps the cold air from leaking in via closed doorways.